ruo2012/zOpenInAltovaXmlSpy/README.md

 <!--COPY START FOR VS GALLERY-->

-A Visual Studio extension to open a file in [$ThirdPartyAppName$][ThirdPartyAppHomePage] directly from within Visual Studio.
+A Visual Studio extension to open a file in [Altova XMLSpy XML Editor][ThirdPartyAppHomePage] directly from within Visual Studio.

 [![][ThirdPartyAppOfficialLogo]][ThirdPartyAppHomePage]